Celebration of life – questions and ideas

 But there are some things that lots of celebration of life funerals have in common:

 - Bright colours.
-In 2019, 30% of people asked for bright clothes to be worn instead of black at a funeral.
+In 2020, over 30% of people asked for bright clothes to be worn instead of black at a funeral.

 - An upbeat eulogy.
 It's common to focus on heart-warming and funny stories in a celebration of life eulogy.